Keytoyze/VisionTS/README.md

 </div>

 We evaluate our methods on 29 Monash TSF benchmarks.
-Using the following command for reproduction, where the benchmarks will be automatically downloaded.
+You can use the following command for reproduction, where the benchmarks will be automatically downloaded.

 ```bash